aetilley/pcfg/README.txt

 (either variables or terminals).
-The idea here is that N is the number of times the rule from this SOURCE and to these TARGETS appears in the semantic data (say a tree-bank) for our training corpus.
+The idea here is that N is the number of times the rule from this SOURCE and to these TARGETS appears in the syntactic data (say a tree-bank) for our training corpus.

 Also note that, as with UNIV_PCFG format, we do not devote separate lines to listing the variables, and we do not list arities of the rule for the line.
 There is one and only one rule per line, and the arity can be read off as the length of TARGETS.
-And once again we make the simplifying assumptions that, while Non-terminals may appear as target symbols, a specific instance of a Non-terminal symbol in the semantic corpus data will always correspond to an instance of a rule where that occurence of the non-terminal is the Source.
+And once again we make the simplifying assumptions that, while Non-terminals may appear as target symbols, a specific instance of a Non-terminal symbol in the syntactic corpus data will always correspond to an instance of a rule where that occurence of the non-terminal is the Source.
 Thus, in order to make a count of the total number of occurrences of a Non-terminal, we only need to sum the counts for the rules with that Non-terminal as their source.